PythonTrier/pythontrier.github.io/_drafts/RegExII.markdown

 <pre><code>[1-3<span class="new">5-9]</span>
 </code></pre>

 So we divided the input area into two areas 1-3 and 5-9.
 You can see: The two areas are simply written next to each other.
-This might feel a littel strange at first (intuitively one would like to make a space), but we will encounter that quite often.
+This might feel a little strange at first (intuitively one would like to make a space), but we will encounter that quite often.

 ### Multiple regular expressions